LJXLJXLJX/deep-index-board/README.md

 English | [简体中文](README.zh-CN.md)

-Deep Index Board is a clipboard history tool for everyday use.
-It records copied content in the background and provides quick access, preview, search, favorites, text editing, and paste-again workflows.
+Clipboard history for people who tweak before they paste.

+Deep Index Board is a desktop clipboard history app with an editable preview pane.
+It lets you find an old clipboard item, adjust text before pasting, save the edited version as a new item, or overwrite the original.

+It also supports favorites, image preview, OCR, and semantic image search.

+## Why

+Most clipboard managers are optimized for retrieving exact past items.
+Deep Index Board is optimized for the moment after retrieval: when the content is almost right, but needs a small change before you paste it.

+## Highlights

+- Editable text preview: save edits as a new item or overwrite the current item
+- Favorites section above history, with collapse, resize, and unfavorite-all actions
+- Image preview, OCR, and semantic image search
+- Per-item delete and clear-non-favorites workflows

 ## Features